 Over the course of his time in Egypt, Salt cultivated relationships with many others who could carry out the practical work of excavation and recovery which his official duties precluded.
 What with archaeology still an unknown discipline in the world’s universities, these were often gentlemen of means who could afford to spend months at a time in the Egyptian desert in the pursuit of esoteric knowledge and curios.
 Among the earliest and most important of them was Captain Giovanni Caviglia, who began working on the Giza Plateau within a year of Salt’s own return to Egypt as consul general.

 Not a literary man, Caviglia left it to his friend Salt to document his story.
-The latter’s letters and articles reveal, in frustratingly limited glimpses, a gentle if slightly eccentric soul with an “amiable” personality.
+The latter’s letters and articles reveal, in frustratingly limited glimpses, a driven if slightly eccentric man with an “amiable” personality.
 Born in 1770 in Genoa, he made a success of himself in the seafaring trade, rising to purchase his own vessel and sailing it under the British flag.
 As he was doing so, he was developing a passion for ancient Egypt.
 By the time Salt met him, he had been visiting the country off and on for some twenty years, digging wherever time, resources, and the current state of governance in the country permitted.
 His approach wasn’t a particularly educated one, but was motivated by an amateur’s passion for ancient mysteries.
 If we insist on categorizing students of ancient Egypt in either the mystical camp of Athanasius Kircher or the scientific camp of John Greaves, Caviglia must belong firmly to the former, eager to discover secret truths and metaphysical enlightenment in the ruins he explored.
 But, perhaps fortunately, he lacked the formal education to elaborate on his more dubious theories in the way of Edme-François Jomard.
-And his beliefs had little effect on the practical work he did.
-He was a careful and methodical excavator by his lights, and just about everyone who met him, including Salt, quite clearly liked and respected him.
+In the end, his beliefs had little effect on the practical work he did.
+He was a careful and methodical excavator.

-His zeal was reserved most of all for the Pyramid of Khufu, whose interior, he was convinced, had yet to give up all of its secrets.
+Caviglia’s zeal was reserved most of all for the Pyramid of Khufu, whose interior, he was convinced, had yet to give up all of its secrets.
 With native shrewdness, he zeroed in on two places that seemed ripe for further discovery.
-One was the well in the floor of the passage leading to what scholars had long referred to as the “Queen’s Chamber,” the smaller of the pyramid’s two finished rooms.
+One was the well in the floor of the passage leading to what scholars had taken to referring to as the “Queen’s Chamber,” the smaller of the pyramid’s two finished rooms.
 For a man of Caviglia’s extravagant views about the ancient Egyptians, well-acquainted with Herodotus’s cryptic account of Khufu’s real burial chamber being an island on an underground lake well below the pyramid, this unplumbed passage into the depths had an obvious allure.
-His other great point of interest was the piece of the entry passage that continued to descend after it met the ascending passage leading to the Queen’s and King’s Chambers, which didn’t so much come to a definitive stopping point as peter out amidst a mass of impenetrable rubble.
+His other great point of interest was the piece of the entry passage that continued to descend after it met the ascending passage leading eventually to the Queen’s Chamber and the King’s Chambers (the latter being the room containing the sarcophagus).
+This descending passage didn’t so much come to a definitive stopping point as peter out amidst a mass of impenetrable rubble.
 Caviglia expressed surprise that Jomard and the other French savants hadn’t made a concentrated assault on these points of interest when they had had such unprecedented access to the Giza Plateau; instead they had largely contented themselves with studying the pyramid’s external dimensions.
 What they had failed to do, he wanted nothing more than to do for himself.

 So, Caviglia arranged with Salt for access to the pyramid.
 With Muhammad Ali having now subdued the last of the rebels against his rule, military escorts were no longer required to visit the Giza Plateau, and it was easy enough for the good consul general to broker a nearly indefinite stay there for Caviglia.
 He arrived on the plateau on January 8, 1817, accompanied by two European companions and a bevy of Egyptian workmen.
 His first target would be the well.
 Still possessed of a sailor’s dexterity and hardiness at the age of 46, he was determined to make the descent into it himself.